andreighinea1/BachelorThesis/README.md

 # EEG Emotion Recognition Setup

 This project is the source code for the bachelor thesis titled `EmotionWave: GAN-AUGMENTED CUSTOM DATASET USING EEG HEADSET FOR EMOTION RECOGNITION`.
+You can find the repository on GitHub [here](https://github.com/andreighinea1/BachelorThesis).

 This guide will help you set up the environment for EEG Emotion Recognition using Miniconda, FFMPEG, cuDNN, and PyTorch.

 ## Overview